 While the lawsuit proceeded, parishioners met at the All Saints' School Chapel, with the Rev. Canon Brien Koehler as Interim Rector for several months, followed by Fr.
 DeWolfe, who had retired from All Saints' Church.
 Despite its exile from its property, the Church of the Holy Apostles celebrated its 30th anniversary in June 1994 with a gala at the Ridglea Country Club.

 In June 1995, a settlement was reached whereby the Orthodox congregation agreed to vacate the property on December 31, 1995.
 The Rt.
-Rev. Jack L. Iker, the third Bishop of Fort Worth, celebrated the first Eucharist upon recovery of the building on the morning of January l, 1996.
+Rev. Jack L. Iker, the third Bishop of Fort Worth, celebrated the first Eucharist upon recovery of the building at 11:00 a.m. on January 1,1996 (Holy Name), with 95 in attendance.

-The Rev. Christopher T. Cantrell, SSC, then Rector of Saint John's Church, Brownwood, was called to be the fourth Rector and began his ministry at the Church of the Holy Apostles on November 8, 1996, with his installation celebrated on January 25, 1997.
+The Rev. Christopher T. Cantrell, SSC, then Rector of Saint John's Parish, Brownwood, was called to be the fourth Rector and began his ministry at the Church of the Holy Apostles on November 8, 1996, with his installation celebrated on January 25, 1997 (The Conversion of St. Paul), with 95 worshipers in attendance.

 During Fr.
-Cantrell's tenure, parish membership stabilized as parishioners healed from the schism and lawsuit.
-Thanks to parishioners' memorial gifts, fund-raising efforts and other contributions, several significant improvements to the physical plant were made, including the installation of a slate floor in the church building and the renovation of the sanctuary and elevation of the altar area to better facilitate worship.
-The church's original Allen electronic organ was replaced by a larger Allen console with a greater number and variety of voices.
-A number of stained-glass windows, including the Pentecost/Great Commission window (east nave), Four Evangelists window (west nave), Exodus window (north transept) and Our Lady of Walsingham window (south transept) were commissioned and installed.
+Cantrell's tenure, Parish membership stabilized as parishioners healed from the schism and lawsuit.
+Thanks to parishioners' memorial gifts, fund-raising efforts and other contributions, several significant improvements to the physical plant were made, including the installation of a slate floor in the Church building and the renovation of the Sanctuary and elevation of the Altar area to better facilitate worship.
+The Church's original Allen electronic organ was replaced by a larger Allen console with a greater number and variety of voices.
+A number of stained-glass windows, including the Pentecost/Great Commission window (east wall), Four Evangelists window (west wall), Exodus window (north transept) and Our Lady of Walsingham window (south transept) were commissioned and installed.
 A flagpole was erected and a memorial area in honor of military servicemembers was dedicated.
-Importantly, the mortgage on the parish property was retired and burned at the fall parish picnic on October 16, 2005.
+Importantly, the mortgage on the Parish property was retired and burned at the fall Parish Picnic on October 16, 2005.

 Commitment and Purpose

 As a parish of the Episcopal Diocese of Fort Worth, the Church of the Holy Apostles is committed to Anglo-Catholic faith and practice, and our worship, teaching, devotion and community are shaped by that commitment.
-In the nearly 53 years since our organization, members have witnessed our development from a young mission to a mature parish, have persisted through various trials and tribulations, and have rejoiced in the blessings bestowed on members both individually and corporately by Almighty God.
+In the nearly 54 years since our organization, members have witnessed our development from a young Mission to a mature Parish, have persisted through various trials and tribulations, and have rejoiced in the blessings bestowed on members both individually and corporately by Almighty God.
 As we look to our future, we continually rededicate ourselves to living our faith as expressed in our parish purpose statement:

 The purpose of the Church of the Holy Apostles is to glorify God